Kitchen Ready Betty

 • Add the chocolate chips.
 Stir until the chocolate melts and is fully incorporated.

-• Then slice into 64 squares and enjoy!
+• Slice into 64 squares and enjoy!

 Notes